The-Balance-FFXIV/balance-static/content/jobs/tanks/dark-knight/leveling-guide.md

 New action: Abyssal Drain.
 This is an AoE action that does a moderate amount of damage and heals the user for a flat potency for each target hit.
 While the damage is nice, the healing effect is more valuable for trash pulls.
 In very large pulls, it can restore quite a significant chunk of HP and allow your healer to catch up on healing or put out some extra damage of their own.

-* Souleater combo on 1-2 targets.
+* Souleater combo on 1 target.
-* Unleash on 3+ targets.
+* Stalwart Soul combo on 2+ targets.
 * Edge of Darkness on 1-2 targets.
 * Flood of Darkness on 3+ targets.